- U.S. Wars & Militarism

 There is no sunset clause in the AUMF 2018.
-Instead, there is a review period every four years, when Congress has 60 days to repeal or modify the resolution with the same voting process described before.
+Instead, there is a review period every four years, when Congress has 60 days to repeal or modify the resolution through an expedited voting process.
 If Congress takes no action, the authorization stays in place.

 Does it repeal the 2001 and 2002 AUMFs?